On this page

 There is a range of community and NHS support available for stroke survivors.
 This includes help with shopping and getting medicines.
 Read our information about how to get support.

-We have comprehensive resources about coronavirus (COVID-19) for stroke survivors on our website.
+We have comprehensive resources about coronavirus (Covid-19) for stroke survivors on our website.
 This includes a video about washing your hands with one-sided weakness.
-There is information about emotional wellbeing, work and money.
+There is information about emotional wellbeing.
 We have some Easy-Read resources which can be helpful for people with aphasia or cognitive problems.